 In many of these opportunities we see the potential for broad and meaningful human impact which we hope to unlock through our advisory and financial support of locally based social entrepreneurs who have the vision for positive impact and the skills and dedication to actualize their ideas.

 What makes Gratia unique is our commitment to structuring the right balance with our partners, who don't want handouts but instead desire the dignity of making their own decisions and solving their own problems.
 Traditional aid doesn't fit into this approach, so our goal is to find an innovative way to partner internationally that will promote and safeguard the true humanity—in all of its dimensions and richness—of our partners by encouraging and facilitating their initiative and responsibility, thereby fostering hope for a sustainable and dignified future and posterity.

 Pillars of change

 We have three priorities/“pillars of change” that guide the types of projects we support.

-We use a detailed set of evaluation criteria both new and on-going projects.
+We use a detailed set of evaluation criteria for both new and on-going projects.
 These criteria fall within five different areas of evaluation: